 Example back story

-By the age of thirteen, she’d become a head turner.
+By the age of thirteen, she’d become a head-turner.
 Things changed.
 It seemed as if her parents suddenly discovered her.
 They started to meddle in everything she did, insisted she wear dresses instead of jeans, interfered with her choice of friends, and referred to anyone with darker skin as “those people.”

-3. Show how the protagonist’s life is changed by an event or decision
+Show how the protagonist’s life is changed by an event or decision

-Example of a major event and decision
+Example of a significant event and decision

-Jennifer fell in love and got engaged, things were good at first, but a few months later her fiancé started to ask her for money.
+Jennifer fell in love and got engaged.
+Things were good at first, but her fiancé started to ask her for money a few months later.
 When she told him she didn’t have any extra money after paying off her loan from her father, her fiancé started to abuse her verbally.